Strike in Bandipore, Shopian against killing of five youth

-Normal life remained crippled in Bandipore district of north Kashmir for the fifth consecutive day today, against the killing of five youth by Indian troops.
+Normal life remained crippled in Bandipore district of north Kashmir for the 6th consecutive day on Wednesday against the killing of five youth by Indian troops.

-The troops killed two youth on Thursday and three others on Friday during a prolonged cordon and search operation in Sumlar area of the district.
+According to Kashmir Media Service, the troops killed two youth on last Thursday and three others on Friday during a prolonged cordon and search operation in Sumlar area of the district.

 All shops and business establishments remained closed in the district while a thin movement of private vehicles was witnessed on roads.